aziib/Extension-LiveChat/README.md

 Adds "Live Chat" functionality on sillytavern for using youtube live stream.

 ## Description
-if you like my code and used it, please support me on ko-fi [https://ko-fi.com/megaaziib](https://ko-fi.com/megaaziib) use my local api youtube live chat to setting up first: [https://github.com/aziib/YoutubeLiveChatLocalApi](https://github.com/aziib/YoutubeLiveChatLocalApi)
+this is modified from idle extension from sillytavern if you like my code and used it, please support me on ko-fi [https://ko-fi.com/megaaziib](https://ko-fi.com/megaaziib) use my local api youtube live chat to setting up first: [https://github.com/aziib/YoutubeLiveChatLocalApi](https://github.com/aziib/YoutubeLiveChatLocalApi)